cosmic-api/teleport/python/docs/source/extending.rst

             return pickle.dumps(native_value)

-Note that if we implement :meth:`~teleport.Type.from_json`, implementing :meth:`~teleport.Type.contains` is not necessary, as long as the former behaves correctly by raising :exc:`~teleport.Undefined`.
+Note that if we implement :meth:`~teleport.Type.from_json`, implementing :meth:`~teleport.Type.check` is not necessary, as long as the former behaves correctly by raising :exc:`~teleport.Undefined`.

 Now we can use it to serialize most Python objects: